-During the 2022 session, students, in grades 9-12, are given the opportunity to learn about cutting-edge science being used to assist in the recovery of the critically endangered Southern Resident killer whales.
-A series of interactive workshops demonstrating different field techniques will precede a variety of youth-driven initiatives to raise awareness of the cascade of human impacts affecting these whales and how people in Southern California can help.
+During the 2023 session, students, in grades 9-12, will be given the opportunity to learn about cutting edge science being used to assist in the recovery of the critically endangered Southern Resident killer whales.
+A series of hands-on workshops, demonstrating different field techniques, precedes a variety of youth driven initiatives to raise awareness of the cascade of human impacts affecting these whales and how people in Southern California can help.

-Location: Meetings will be held virtually on Zoom and some regionally held in-person, dependent upon COVID.
-Applicants should sign up and indicate the facility in their region.
+Location: Meetings will be held virtually and regionally.
+Applicants should sign up through the facility in their region.